Dhivya631/LGM-WEB-SIngle-Page-Website/README.md

 BEGINNER LEVEL task

 Create a single page website.
-This task is to determine your understanding  of HTML, CSS and Javascript skills along.
+This task is to determine your understanding  of HTML, CSS and Javascript skills.

 Setup